kangh1/rhythmic_sharing/README.md

 - **rhythmic_sharing_example.ipynb** : Jupyter notebook of the algorithm using nonstationary data from the Thomas system, as used in the manuscript.
 Prediction of stationary states is not shown in the notebook, as that is up to the user to define which $\langle \Phi\rangle$ to freeze.
 Instead, an output trajectory showing the network continuously hopping through various individual attractors as $\langle \Phi\rangle$ evolves linearly is shown in the notebook output.
 - **thomas_data_generate.nb** : Mathematica notebook used to generate data of Thomas system.

 ## Compatibility
 Python 3.9.13

 Mathematica 13.2.0.0 (only used for sample data generation; not necessary to run the algorithm)

 No GPU is needed.
-For the Thomas system, runtime is on the order of seconds if executing the code locally on your laptop.
+For the Thomas system (training data of size (3,~7500)), runtime is on the order of seconds if executing the code locally on your laptop's CPU.

 ## Intellectual property notice
 The code available on this page is based on the algorithm filed under U.S. Provisional Application No. 63/716,102.